 The Bayside Travel Centre at Exit 36-B on the Trans-Canada Highway is our first development on lands that were designated for commercial development in a community vote on June 7, 2018.
 Of the 196 community members who cast ballots, 192 voted in favour.
 There were only two votes opposed.
 One other ballot was rejected; another was spoiled.

-Two quick-serve restaurants will serve the traveling public and long-haul truckers heading to and from Cape Breton Island and Newfoundland & Labrador.
-There is also a comfortable truckers’ lounge with showers, free high-speed WiFi service, a tourist information centre and space for Mi’kmaw craft kiosks.
+Two quick-serve restaurants – Tim Horton’s and Mary Brown’s Chicken – will serve the travelling public and long-haul truckers heading to and from Cape Breton Island and Newfoundland & Labrador.
+There is also a comfortable truckers’ lounge with showers, cable TV, free high-speed WiFi service, a tourist information centre and space for Mi’kmaw crafts and art.